 Take an inventory.
 What thoughts keep popping up to ruin your day?
 What keeps you up at night?

 Write them down.
 Own up to them.
 What did you do to cause this and DO NOT focus on what anyone else contributed?
 This is about you.

 I picked fights that he would never be able to win.
 Now I can certainly look back and identify valid reasons that I may have had issues with him at the time, but I don’t let that excuse my behavior.

 When these thoughts pop up, there’s no “yeah but he really…”

-I’m responsible for me.
+I’m responsible for myself.
 I can repair the damage by apologizing, forming a better relationship with him, and making sure that I’m doing my part to be a good spouse.
 Anything outside of that is a separate issue.

 Once you start down the path of owning your behavior, the WORST thing you can do is start feeling sorry for yourself or play “woe is me.”
 And you certainly do not want to drag the same people you hurt with your behavior into your shame.